-The key elements of project implementation presented in this chapter are: agreements and legal issues, administrative and financial matters, coordination systems, rules to be agreed in terms of intellectual property rights (IPR), quality assurance of the project deliverables, and communication procedures within the project consortium.
+In terms of successful project management, the project implementation is elaborated in this issues, administrative and financial matters, coordination systems, rules to be agreed in terms of intellectual property rights (IPR), quality assurance of the project deliverables, and communication procedures within the project consortium.
 In the IECEU project, these aspects are mainly managed as part of project management tasks.
 Nevertheless, the conduct of the work and tasks is the responsibility of every beneficiary/partner.
 Moreover, safety, security and ethical issues must be addressed and considered in project implementation.
 In this PHM, these topics are the subject of their own chapters (chapters 5 and 6).